Sanitizing My Home Without Bleach: Here's How I Do It!

 Rubbing alcohol

-Remember, always test on a small area before using any new cleaning product to make sure it doesn't damage the surface.
+Remember to always test on a small area before using any new cleaning product to make sure it doesn’t damage the surface.

 Lemon juice

 One of the best things about using lemon juice for cleaning is that it is safe to use on a variety of surfaces.
-Unlike harsh chemical cleaners, lemon juice is unlikely to cause damage to materials around what you are cleaning such as fabric or wood.
-It can be used to remove stains, including rust and limescale, and can even act as a natural bleaching agent to brighten your laundry.
+Unlike harsh chemical cleaners, lemon juice is unlikely to cause damage to delicate surfaces such as fabric or wood.

-How to sanitize laundry
+How to sanitize laundry without using bleach

 Laundry is an essential part of our lives, and keeping it clean and sanitized is crucial for our health.